KorenJin/Daily/creation steps.md

 git push origin master

 I recommend exploring the GitHub repository at this point.
 It will have two branches: master and gh-pages.
 The master branch will contain the React app's source code, while the gh-pages branch will contain the distributable version of the React app.

+Always open master branch for code edition, gh-pages branch is defualt for Github Pages to work, so this can't be changed.

+Other libraries:

+- For translations of text
+npm install react-i18next i18next